klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S04_Programming_accelerators.md

 OpenMP support, the technology that we will discuss next, using extensions for those OpenACC features that still have no equivalent in OpenMP, though NVIDIA is now also trying to push its implementation.
-As of version 19 (early fall 2024) this support is still very incomplete and experimental.
+As of version 19 (early fall 2024) OpenACC support is still very incomplete and experimental.

 ### OpenMP